ryansheehy0/Null_Pass_Manager_CLI/README.md

 Instead if the password length was stored alongside the password, the padding could be random characters which would prevent passwords from being easily identifiable.

 ## Problems
-- Organize code better
+- Handle logins with the same name

-- Typescript
+## Need to test
-- Replace requires with imports
+- Passwords with less than 64 length
-- Handling logins with the same names
+-